 It has not been a solo journey, but a collaboration between many artists and co-creators.

 I wouldn't have got to where I am now without the continual and evolving love, support and belief of my family, friends and colleagues.
 It has been a lifelong dream of mine to become a yoga and surf instructor and that dream would not have come to fruition without all my Teachers, Students and Tribe.
 Thank you to everyone for being part of my journey and however our paths crossed I hope it was one of meaning, learning and the icing on the cake of life - laughter.

 Sea Shepherd Conservation Society/Surfers for Cetaceans/Surfers Against Sewage/Women for Whales/Orca Research Trust/Durrell Conservation/See Turtles Forever

 Roxy/Roxy Fitness/Radiantly Alive/Quantum Yoga/With-Yin Yoga/Jennifer Moore/The Yoga Farm/KaliMukti studio/Soul and Surf/Daisy Cottage Camping

 Jersey Surf School/WaveSisters/Surf Maroc/Quiksilver Surf School Newquay/Newquay Activity Centre/Pura Vida Surf Retreats/Solscape

-Finally, my greatest teachers and guides are my loving parents, who always believed I would follow my dreams, let me lead the way, learn from my own mistakes and grown into the induvidual I am now.
+Finally, my greatest teachers and guides are my loving parents, who always believed I would follow my dreams, let me lead the way, encouraged me to learn from my own mistakes and allowed me to grow into the induvidual I am now.